looker-open-source/actions/docs/action_api.md

   type?: string
   /** Default value of the field. */ default?: string
+  /** If true, Looker will re-query the form endpoint upon changes to this field by the end user.
+The current values of all fields will be sent with the request.
+This allows the action to dynamically alter the form contents based on user interaction, e.g. for faceted select box options. **/ interactive?: boolean
   /** Whether or not the field is required.
 This is a user-interface hint.
 A user interface displaying this form should not submit it without a value for this field.
 The action server must also perform this validation. */ required?: boolean
   /** If the form type is 'select', a list of options to be selected from. */